 This it’s the dominant fawn allele, we need at least one allele in the Agouti series, to get dogs looking like fawn Great Dane, fawn Pug or Tervueren Belgian Ahephers and so on.
 This allele it’s not present in German Shepherd, it is very easy to eliminate a not wanted allele from a series when it’s the dominant one, we only need to not reproduce fawn dogs and we will loose the Ay allele in the breed forever.

 Aw-Sable after Ay, Aw is the second allele in order of dominance, w stands from wild.
 It’s the gray, or sable one, the most common colour for working German Shepherd Dogs.
-It’s the wolf colour, with some modifiers genes, but it’s the same colour, and this allele is present in a lot of wild animals because of it’s the most mimetic colour in a forest.
+It’s the wolf colour, with some modifiers genes, but it’s the same colour, and we can find this allele in a lot of wild animals because of it’s the most mimetic colour in a forest.

 At-Tan Point, t stands for tan points, it’s the classic black and tan saddled German Shepherd Dog.
 Even if it seems we have different types of black and tan, from “Dobermann-like” black and tan to an almost all fawn black and tan dog, in the Agouti series it’s always an (At-At ) or (At-a) (a it’s the recessive black, we will soon look to).
-Once before sequencing alleles of this series, it was suppose there where a 5th allele, As (s for saddled) causing saddled coloured dogs, but it’s not so, it’s always At with some modifiers genes effect.
-Pups born very dark and then as they grows up, black retire and fawn expands until adult configuration.
+Once before sequencing alleles of this series, it was suppose there where a 5th allele, As (s for saddled) causing saddled coloured dogs, and At the “doberman-like” colour, but it’s not so, it’s always “At” with some modifiers genes effect.
+Pups born very dark and then as they grows up, black retire and fawn expands until adult final configuration.

 a-recessive solid black